hyperledger-labs/blockchain-verifier/README.md

 For detail, please refer to [the application checker reference](docs/application-checker.md).

-## Snapshots
+## Checkpoints

-v0.4.0 introduces a snapshot feature for Blockchain Verifier.
-A snapshot is a file which contains what are required for Blockchain Verifier to resume checks from the last block in the future, such as block hashes, state database etc.
+v0.4.0 introduces a checkpoint feature for Blockchain Verifier.
+A checkpoint is a file which contains what are required for Blockchain Verifier to resume checks from the last block in the future, such as block hashes, state database etc.

-A snapshot is saved when the `-s` option is specified.
-When a snapshot is specified with the `-r` option, Blockchain Verifier resumes checks from the next block of the last block saved in the snapshot.
+A checkpoint is saved when the `-s` option is specified.
+When a checkpoint is specified with the `-r` option, Blockchain Verifier resumes checks from the next block of the last block saved in the checkpoint.
-A user may save a snapshot after executing Blockchain Verifier for the ledger with 100 blocks; they can continue checks using the snapshot from the 101st block, skipping the first 100 blocks as they are considered "verified" with the snapshot.
+A user may save a checkpoint after executing Blockchain Verifier for the ledger with 100 blocks; they can continue checks using the checkpoint from the 101st block, skipping the first 100 blocks as they are considered "verified" with the checkpoint.

 ### Caveat (for key-value ledgers)

 Starting v0.3.1, Blockchain Verifier does not process the key-value pairs in transaction unless any application checker is specified.
-When it is directed to save a snapshot, it DOES process key-value pairs and save the state information into the snapshot because the information might be needed in future execution.
+When it is directed to save a checkpoint, it DOES process key-value pairs and save the state information into the checkpoint because the information might be needed in future execution.
 If you really want to suppress the key-value processing, use the `--skip-key-value` (`-i`) option along with the `-s` option.

-Please also notice that application checkers will not be able to obtain history for key-value pairs before the snapshot.
+Please also notice that application checkers will not be able to obtain history for key-value pairs before the checkpoint.

 ## TODO